 “And we need regulations that, above all, end the littering of nature and cities with unnecessary disposable products, be it disposable plastic bottles, plastic bags or disposable coffee-to-go cups,” he said.

-Also, instead of basing the tax on the weight of nonrecycled plastic packaging waste, it would be more effective to tax new, virgin primary plastics in packaging as soon as it is put into circulation, DUH said.
+Also, instead of basing the charge on the weight of nonrecycled plastic packaging waste, it would be more effective to charge new, virgin primary plastics in packaging as soon as it is put into circulation, DUH said.

 Trade group PlasticsEurope could not immediately be reached for comment.

-Last week, German chemical producers’ trade group VCI warned against the introduction of EU tax on plastics packaging waste that is not recycled.
+Last week, German chemical producers’ trade group VCI warned against the introduction of EU charge on plastics packaging waste that is not recycled.

 Legislative measures have driven firms throughout the petrochemical industry and the packaging sector to adopt increasingly ambitious sustainability targets which often go beyond EU mandated minimums.